Programme

 But how to go about preventing violent radicalisation in our cities and regions?
 How to plan and implement actions at the local level, how to win the support of a variety of stakeholders and involve them in a multi-agency strategy?
 Which programs and methodologies have been proven successful?
 What support is needed from other levels of governance?

 This workshop offers a space for discussions for everyone interested in promoting local prevention approaches.
-Among the contributors are experienced local prevention experts who will share insights from their running programs.
+Among the contributors are experienced local prevention experts who will share insights from their running programs. - How to prevent recidivism and radicalisation in prison, probation and release? (will be announced)

 Moritz Konradi (European Forum for Urban Security - Efus, France) with short impulse lectures by Maarten van de Donk (Radicalisation Awareness Network - RAN, The Netherlands) and Boujemaa Tajjiou (Violence Prevention Network - VPN, Germany).

 Policy-makers across Europe are increasingly interested in the role of prisons and probation services with regards to preventing radicalisation as well as the disengagement and rehabilitation of radicalised individuals.
 While prisons have oftentimes been considered to be “breeding grounds” for radicalisation, they can, together with probation services, also be effective partners for prevention.
 How should successful measures to rehabilitate and resocialise detainees be designed?
-What role can prisons, probation services, local authorities and civil society play in these endeavors?The workshop will tackle the issue from the European as well as local perspectives.
+What role can prisons, probation services, local authorities and civil society play in these endeavors?The workshop will tackle the issue from the European as well as local perspectives. - The Role of Religion in PVE- Potentials and Challenges (will be announced)

 Dr. Malika Bouziane (SP Values, Religion and Development) with short input on the iDove Project by Mustafa Tayib and Omar Malbous.